Home / Patient Resources / FAQs

-A: At Gorman Dental Center, we believe in providing nothing short of the highest quality of dental care for each of our patients.
+A: At Gorman Health and Wellness, we believe in providing nothing short of the highest quality of dental care for each of our patients.
 This commitment is our promise, and we strive for excellence in all that we do.

 Moreover, Dr. Gorman goes above and beyond by treating the cause of his patients’ dental concerns—not just the symptoms.

 Providing our patients with the most advanced dental care available today is always our primary concern.
 Each year, our team completes hundreds of hours in continuing education programs, helping us stay abreast of the latest innovations in dental treatments and technology.
 We only work with master lab technicians who use top-quality materials, resulting in unparallelled results we would be proud to provide to members of our own families.